Document

 Listed equity shares can be considered as long-term capital assets if they are held for at least 12 months, whereas gains from unlisted equity shares will be considered long-term only if they are held for at least 24 months.

-Section 112A -Applicability
+Scope of Section 112A

 Capital gain tax under section 112A will be levied only if the below-mentioned conditions are fulfilled:

-1. Sale must be of equity shares or units of an equity oriented mutual fund or units of a business trust.
+1. Sale must be of equity shares or units of an equity-oriented mutual fund or units of a business trust.

 2. The securities should be long-term capital assets i.e. having more than 1 year of holding.